 The Airport is located 9 km east of the city of Cluj-Napoca, in the Someseni area of Transylvania, and situated off Strada Traian Vuia (motorway E576), which connects to the Transylvania motorway A3.

-With an estimated yearly passenger count of 1M, and a long runway, Cluj-Napoca International Airport is now hub for national airlineTAROM and for Wizz Air, and is served by a few international airlines offering year-round and seasonal flights to European cities, with connections worldwide, and by charters to popular vacation destinations.
+Witha long runway, and 1.9 million passengers in 2016, Cluj-Napoca International Airport is now hub for national airlineTAROM and for Wizz Air, and is served by a few international airlines offering year-round and seasonal flights to European cities, with connections worldwide, and by charters to popular vacation destinations.

 Public institutions at the Airport include the Border Police, Customs, SRI (Romanian Security Information) and the Air Transport Police.